Financial apps for couples of all tech levels

 The “Apps run my life” approach (Tech level: High)

-You and your partner may have already delved into the world of money management apps, making use independently of tools like Mint or Clarity Money.
+You and your partner may have already delved into the world of money management apps, making use independently of tools like Mint.
 Why not take the next step: Try an app for couples that provides a bird’s-eye view of money in your relationship.

 HoneyFi and Honeydue are like other spending trackers.
 They link to your credit card and bank accounts and bill providers.
 But these apps go further by tracking accounts for two people.
 Each of you can designate accounts as joint or individual, and determine whether your partner can view account transactions, balances, or both.
 Partners can leave real-time feedback on transactions that (hopefully) lead to constructive conversations offline. (“Way to reduce your lunch costs today!” or “Our Amazon charges are getting crazy this month.
 Let’s see where we can cut back.”)
 The apps also suggest a household budget based on your spending.
 I give Honeydue, with its superior design, the slight edge over Honeyfi.